 While extremely sophisticated in its design, blockchain technology works in a rather simple and elegant way.
 In short, blocks of information are created and linked in real time to one another.
 The information is stored sequentially, and a single block of information is recorded for every action along the chain creating a public ledger.
 Once an action is stored, it cannot be altered without the consensus of everyone involved.

 The concept is similar to Google Docs, with up-to-date public ledgers being accessible to anyone who has access since the software updates information every 10 minutes.
 Consider this in contrast to utilizing Microsoft Office applications such as Word.
 Multiple people can work on a Word document at the same time, but no one can see what anyone else is doing until an updated document is shared.

 The benefits of blockchain are many, and the technology is versatile.
 Blockchain provides real-time reporting and documentation while creating permanent and transparent record-keeping along with reduced costs, increased privacy, and robust security.
 In 10 years, there has been no disruption in the bitcoin blockchain system that can be traced back to the technology.
 Any problems bitcoin has faced came from people with bad intentions.

 Currently, blockchain is most widely used for financial transactions.
 It allows fast and efficient record-keeping, payment processing, and purchasing.
 However, the technology is capable of so much more.
 Everything from inventory management to identity protection to public trading to document tracking for every functional area of your business can be streamlined into one system, improving your ROI and business transparency.

 Blockchain applications are vast.
-To understand how blockchain can benefit your business, work with an expert consultant who is well-versed in the technology and its applications in order to review your current financial systems and business protocols.
-To learn more, contact the Arisant experts at 303-330-4065 or by email at email@example.com.
+To understand how blockchain can benefit your business, work with an expert consultant who is well-versed in cloud technology and its applications in order to review your current financial systems and business protocols.
+To learn more, contact the Arisant experts at 303-330-4065 or by email at firstname.lastname@example.org.